 Being aware that you are "not feeling right" is the first step to taking action about your one's depression.
 Without recognition there can be no action.

 Technology often hijacks our attention, which can make it difficult to even pay attention to ourselves and our condition.

-Our final concept then was Reflections, a biometric wearable which determines your emotional and physical state with biometrics.
+Reflections is a biometric wearable which determines your emotional and physical state with biometrics.
 From that biometric information it contextually supports or counters your emotional state with questions, statements, or quotes from the past.